-This course builds on the Introduction to Programming 1 course and teaches a more highly developed Java programming language with features beyond the basic concepts covered in the first programming course.
+Programming 1 This introductory course teaches the fundamental concepts of programming languages by use of the popular Java language.
+The topics cover fundamental principles of programming, including data types, program control and decisions, loops, string manipulations, procedures, arrays, software testing, and debugging.
+Course Code: CS 1102 Prerequisites: CS 1101 Credits: 3 Programming 2 This course builds on the Introduction to Programming 1 course and teaches a more highly developed Java programming language with features beyond the basic concepts covered in the first programming course.
 A large part of the course will be devoted to more advanced building blocks such as recursion, linked data structures, and Java's Collection Framework.
 In addition to this, students learn about designing and coding complex, robust, and efficient programs, and are introduced to a professional programming tool: the Eclipse Integrated Development Environment.

-Computer Systems

-This course is an introduction to computer systems.
+Course Code: CS 1103 Prerequisites: CS 1102 Credits: 3 Computer Systems This course is an introduction to computer systems.
 In this course we will begin by exploring the internal design and functionality of the most basic computer components.
 From there, we will use an online hardware simulator to actually "build" a computer and develop an assembler from the ground using concepts we will learn in the class.
 In the process, we will cover the ideas and techniques used in the design of modern computer hardware and discuss major trade-offs involved in system design as well as future trends in computer architecture and how those trends might affect tomorrow's computers.

-Databases 1
+Course Code: CS 1104 Prerequisites: CS 1103 Credits: 3

-This course introduces the fundamental concepts necessary for designing, using and implementing database systems.
+Databases 1 This course introduces the fundamental concepts necessary for designing, using and implementing database systems.
 We stress the fundamentals of database modeling and design, relational theory, and the Structured Query Language.

-Communications and Networking

-This course will introduce the basic concepts of communication networks, including the OSI model and different types of communication protocols, including the Internet Protocol (TCP/IP protocol).
+Course Code: CS 2203 Prerequisites: CS 1102 Credits: 3 Communications and Networking This course will introduce the basic concepts of communication networks, including the OSI model and different types of communication protocols, including the Internet Protocol (TCP/IP protocol).
 The course will also cover the key concepts and structures of the Internet.
 Throughout the course, we will mainly be focusing on the two most prevalent reference models of network definition, OSI and TCP/IP.

-Web Programming 1 (Proctored course)

-This course introduces students to fundamental concepts and issues surrounding software development for programs that operate on the web and the internet such as static and dynamic content, dynamically served content, web development processes, and security.

-Operating Systems 1 (Proctored course)

-This course provides an applied introduction to commercial operating systems.
+Course Code: CS 2204 Prerequisites: CS 1104 Credits: 3 Web Programming 1 (Proctored course) This course introduces students to fundamental concepts and issues surrounding software development for programs that operate on the web and the internet such as static and dynamic content, dynamically served content, web development processes, and security.
+Course Code: CS 2205 Prerequisites: CS 1103 Credits: 3 Operating Systems 1 (Proctored course) This course provides an applied introduction to commercial operating systems.
 It is intended for intermediate students who have basic programming skills.
 Key concepts of computer systems and operating systems are introduced, as well as the communications and linkages associated with computer systems.
 Operating systems that are introduced include Microsoft Windows and UNIX/Linux.
+Course Code: CS 2301 Prerequisites: CS 1103 Credits: 3